di-unipi-socc/yRCA/README.md

 ## How to Run yRCA
 **yRCA** provides a Python3-based command-line interface, which can be run with the following command:
 ```
-python3 explain.py [OPTIONS] EVENT APPLICATION_LOGS
+python3 explain.py [OPTIONS] EVENT LOGS TEMPLATES
 ```
 where
-* `EVENT` is the path to the file containing the logged event that is to be explained, while
+* `EVENT` is the path to the file containing the logged event that is to be explained (e.g., [event-edgeRouter.log](https://github.com/di-unipi-socc/yRCA/blob/main/data/examples/sock-echo/orders-fail/event-edgeRouter.log)),
-* `APPLICATION_LOGS` is the path to the file containing the logged events to be considered for explaining `EVENT`, viz., for finding the possible failure cascades causing `EVENT` to happen.
+* `LOGS` is the path to the file containing the logged events to be considered for explaining `EVENT`, viz., for finding the possible failure cascades causing `EVENT` to happen (e.g., [all.log](https://github.com/di-unipi-socc/yRCA/blob/main/data/examples/sock-echo/orders-fail/all.log)), and
+* `TEMPLATES` is the path to a YAML file specifying the templates for parsing logged events and assigning them with a type (e.g., [chaos-echo.yml](https://github.com/di-unipi-socc/yRCA/blob/main/data/templates/chaos-echo.yml))

 By default, **yRCA** finds all possible explanations,  viz., the failure cascades that may have possibly caused `EVENT` to happen.
-It does so whilst considering the application to feature a logging hearbeat period of 100 milliseconds and considering a "lookback radius" of 10 seconds (with the latter meaning that **yRCA** assumes that an event may have *directly* caused another only if -at most- 10 seconds have lasted between such events).
+It then returns the possible explanations grouped based on their structure, and it ranks the returned explanation groups based on the frequency with which they occur).
 **yRCA** can anyhow be configured with the available CLI `OPTIONS`, viz.,
-* `-b N` or `--beat=N`, to set to `N` milliseconds the period of the target application's heartbeat logs,
-* `-l N` or `--lookbackRadius=N`, to set to `N` the lookback radius in finding explanations,
+* `-v` or `--vebose`, to run **yRCA** in verbose mode (viz., to not group identified explanations but rather return them plain),
 * `-n N` or `--nSols=N`, to set the number `N` of possible explanations to identify, and
 * `-r X` or `--rootCause X` to require `X` to be the root cause of identified explanations.